What does the Registrar’s Office do?

-All kinds of information, help and referral are available.
+Students are encouraged to come to this office first with any questions about academic, financial and other matters, and to report any problems as soon as they occur.
+At the New College Registrar’s office, students can access a wide variety of information, help, and referrals.
 The Registrar’s Office can explain and clarify university regulations and requirements.
 Counsellors assist in monitoring students’ progress toward their degree, present their options in choosing courses and programs of study, and offer support for any concerns about course work and academic standing.
 They can advise about career plans and provide guidance in qualifying for and applying to professional schools such as Medicine, Dentistry, Law and Education.

 The office is a chief source of financial counselling and assistance.
 Grant applicants are invited to have a talk with one of the Registrars and all possibilities for aid are explored.
 Information on scholarships is available, both on the bulletin board and by enquiring from a counsellor.